geminilogin/github.com-geminilogin/index.md

 ### Sign-Up & Referral Program for $20 Bitcoin

-•         <li>When you sign up using a referral link, you will receive a $20 Bitcoin start-up bonus</li>.
+    <ul><li>When you sign up using a referral link, you will receive a $20 Bitcoin start-up bonus</li>.
-•         <li>Sign up using the referral [link](https://geminilogin.github.io/Gemini) provided below</li>.
+        <li>Sign up using the referral [link](https://geminilogin.github.io/Gemini) provided below</li>.
-•         <li>Please confirm your account.</li>
+        <li>Please confirm your account.</li>
-•         <li>Deposit funds by bank or credit card and trade at least $250 in any cryptocurrency.</li>
+        <li>Deposit funds by bank or credit card and trade at least $250 in any cryptocurrency.</li>
-•         <li>See the conditions of the offer here.</li>
+        <li>See the conditions of the offer here.</li>
-•         <li>Once you have an Gemini login account, you will see the gift box symbol in the app for making recommendations.</li>
+        <li>Once you have an Gemini login account, you will see the gift box symbol in the app for making recommendations.</li>
-•         <li>Trading that is automated using repeated buy or sell orders to reduce the impact of price fluctuation.</li>
+        <li>Trading that is automated using repeated buy or sell orders to reduce the impact of price fluctuation.</li>
-•         <li>A debit card that accepts payments in cryptocurrency, gold, and other currencies.
-In addition, you will receive 1% cashback and 2% cryptocurrency incentives. </li>
+        <li>A debit card that accepts payments in cryptocurrency, gold, and other currencies.
+In addition, you will receive 1% cashback and 2% cryptocurrency incentives.</li>
-•         <li>Low currency rates on major currencies such as USD, EUR, and GBP.</li>
+         <li>Low currency rates on major currencies such as USD, EUR, and GBP.</li>
-•         <li>Worldwide transfers in every currency, from USD to Bitcoin, are instant and free.</li>
+         <li>Worldwide transfers in every currency, from USD to Bitcoin, are instant and free.</li>
-•         <li>Employers can pay you in any currency or currency combination.
+         <li>Employers can pay you in any currency or currency combination.
 For example, 70 percent in USD, 20% in EUR, and 10% in Bitcoin.</li>
-•        <li>Withdrawals to bank accounts in 36 countries and private wallets on seven crypto networks are instant and fee-free.</li></li>
+        <li>Withdrawals to bank accounts in 36 countries and private wallets on seven crypto networks are instant and fee-free.</li></li>
-•        <li>Gemini is reserved, which means that, unlike typical banks, they do not lend out your savings to generate money.</li>
+       <li>Gemini is reserved, which means that, unlike typical banks, they do not lend out your savings to generate money.</ul></li>